codee-com/open-catalog/Checks/PWD008/README.md

 }
 ```

-Assuming that each thread is responsible for processing a row, this can be fixed
+Assuming that the original intention is for each thread to process a row, the
-by starting the iterations over the second dimension in 1:
+issue can be resolved by starting the column iterations from index `1` instead
+of `0`:

 ```c
 void foo() {